Verifiable governance · not declared

 Human oversight

-A competent person oversees high-risk systems.
+A competent person oversees the high-risk systems.
 AI proposes, the human decides.

 04 · Rules